labarilem/notes/building-microservices/integration.md

 These two different modes of communication can enable two different styles of collaboration:

-- **Request/response:** natural fit to synchronous communication, can handle asynchronous communication too using callbacks
+- **Request/response:** natural fit to synchronous communication, can handle asynchronous communication too using callbacks.
 - **Event-based:** natural fit to asynchronous communication.
 It's more flexible since a client just issues an event, allowing for more services to listen on that event later on, without modifying the client's code.

 ## Orchestration vs Choreography